-Pre-fundedExisting project by university, UK government, or independent bodies Student joins team of researches to work on project International applicants may not be eligible if the project uses public funding The final thesis limited to scope of existing research project Common for Science, Technology, Engineering and Medicine (STEM) subjects
+Pre-fundedExisting project by university, UK government, or independent bodies Student joins a team of researches to work on a project International applicants may not be eligible if the project uses public funding The final thesis limited to scope of existing research project Common for Science, Technology, Engineering and Medicine (STEM) subjects

 Contact your supervisor

 You will need to contact them personally to discuss if your research aligns with the department's research interests and alternative supervisory options.

 PhD Research Proposal